Southwest Florida Eagle Cam: Nesting season history

-On March 17, 2015, Ozzie was found by Florida Fish and Wildlife Conservation Commission (FWC) officials and taken to the Clinic for Rehabilitation of Wildlife, Inc. (CROW) for evaluation after showing signs of disorientation and injury.
+On March 17, 2015, Ozzie was found by FWC officials and taken to the Clinic for Rehabilitation of Wildlife (CROW) for evaluation after showing signs of disorientation and injury.
 After 97 days of care to recover from a broken left clavicle and a broken left coracoid bone, Ozzie was released back into the wild near the nest.
 On Saturday, September 19, Ozzie made an appearance at the nest.
-On September 27, after seen fighting with a male eagle in the area, Ozzie was found injured and again admitted back into CROW's care.
-On Tuesday, September 29, Ozzie died.
+On September 27, after being seen fighting with a male eagle in the area, Ozzie was found injured and again admitted back into CROW's care.
+On Tuesday, September 29, 2015, Ozzie died.